ehwest/mdn_qms/SOP_Standard_Operating_Procedures/README.md

 ## Medical Device Reporting Policy

+It is a key objective of Medical Data Networks LLC to understand and comply with all regulations of the FDA.

+The requirements for Medical Data Networks LLC are clear and described in detail in [SOP_0006 Medical Device Reporting] (https://github.com/ehwest/mdn_qms/blob/master/SOP_Standard_Operating_Procedures/SOP_0006_Medical_Device_Reporting.md )

+The requirements are summarized here:

   1. If MDN becomes aware of a Reportable Event, MDN will file an MDR as follows:
     1. within 5 days of becoming aware that a Reportable Event requires remedial action to prevent an unreasonable risk of substantial harm to the public health;
     2. within 5 days of becoming aware of a reportable event for which the FDA has made a written request;